We may earn revenue from the products available on this page and participate in affiliate programs.

 Faux wreaths are looking more real than ever these days.
 A diversity of branches and a bit of asymmetry in the leaves will help fool the eye: “You don’t want it to look too perfect,” says Ross.
 He also likes to pull clippings from his yard and tuck them into faux wreaths.
 Pine cones, juniper berries, and appealing greenery can all work.
 Plus going the faux or dried route means you can hang it again and again, year after year.

-As for real, natural wreaths, Goodman recommends the traditional balsam fir for that Christmasy scent you know and love, but she’s also a fan of multi-species wreaths, particularly those with cedar and spruce.
+As for natural wreaths, Goodman recommends the traditional balsam fir for that Christmasy scent you know and love, but she’s also a fan of multi-species wreaths, particularly those with cedar and spruce.
 “They look good and last longer than a single-species wreath,” she says.

 So how to know which size to get?
 A typical front entry door is 36 inches wide; 22 to 24 inches is considered a standard diameter for wreaths.
 To keep proportions right, a narrower door will call for a smaller wreath, but if you have a larger door or like the look of a bigger wreath, try a 30-inch option.
 Oversize designs—36 inches or more—work well above a mantel.
 Goodman has been known to take down a piece of art and hang a wreath on the existing hook for a high-impact swap that won’t damage the walls.